Offirmo/random-js/README.md

 # Random.js

+**This is an improved fork adding ES6 and typescript compatibility.
+Hat tip to original author.**

 This is designed to be a mathematically correct random number generator library for JavaScript.

 Inspiration was primarily taken from C++11's `<random>`.